0

 The region has received a big investment in trail maintenance, so it’s ideal for novices and experienced trekkers alike.
 Access is very easy with multiple daily flights to Lukla year-round.
 Just remember to reconfirm the day before you fly as waiting lists can be long in peak season.

-Everest Base Camp and Passes Trek: Route Options
+Everest Base Camp and Passes: Route Options

 GHT through-hikers tend to favour two routes through the Solu (Everest Region).